seananderson/csasdown/README.md

 ### `csl/`

-Specific style files for bibliographies should be stored here.
-If you're writing a CSAS Research Document, you'll want to use the included `csas.csl`, which is based on the CJFAS (Canadian Journal of Fisheries and Aquatic Sciences) `.csl` file.
+Specific style files for bibliographies should be stored here.You will want to use the included `csas.csl`, which is based on the CJFAS (Canadian Journal of Fisheries and Aquatic Sciences) `.csl` file.

 ### `figure/` and `data/`